thinkphp/Request.TimeZone/Docs/Request.TimeZone.md

 1. location - (*String*) the location for which you wish to display timezone.
 2. options  - (*object*) An object containing the Request.TimeZone instance's options.
 3. o        - (*object*) An object containing the key 'badge' with boolean value at choice:
-                           (*true*) : if you set this boolean value you will reveive as response an DIV element with location data and a map.
+                           (*true*) : to receive as response an HTML DIV Element with timezone data and a map at location you defined.
-                           (*false*): if you want more control over response object the response is an object with its location.
+                           (*false*): if you want more control over response then set 'false' and you will receive an JSON object with timezone data.

 ### options: